 While films once used to be shown in cinema and then released on VHS, DVD or Blu-Ray at a much later date, the turnaround time has mostly been reduced due to films being released digitally first on iTunes, Google Play/Youtube and Amazon etc. With cinema ticket prices being equal to, if not more, than buying/renting a digital copy of the latest film, most people will purchase them digitally and watch on the go, including on mobile phones.
 However, some filmmakers still very much want you to see their films on the big screen to fully experience their creations, such as David Lynch and Jacques Audiard.

 There are now a variety of providers for content that is specific to audiences’ tastes making it increasingly difficult for production companies to want to finance new ideas for release in cinemas.
-Even Amazon offers the opportunity to subscribe to specialist channels such as the BFI Player, Sundance Now and
+Even Amazon offers the opportunity to subscribe to specialist channels such as the BFI Player, Sundance Now and genre specific selections such as Shudder.
+Instead cinemas are largely showing franchise-based films that companies such as Disney and Paramountcan guarantee a profit.

 Undoubtedly the way in which we consume media will continue to change in the future and this can already be seen with shows that have added audience interactivity.
 This, as well as more affordable home cinema options, mean cinemas will need to continue investigating ways in which to draw in audiences.